zxinranz/E-commerce-ABTESTING/README.md

 # Data Insights for UI Change Evaluation

 We get data about users who enroll/visit a course page.
 Our goal is to come up with recommendations for the product and the marketing teams to implement the changes or not.
 We have a new UI change and we want to investigate whether to launch the change given the data below.
-For this, we decided to analyze in three directions: probability figures, A/B tests and regressions.
+For this, we decided to analyze in three directions: probability, A/B tests and regressions.
+We then found that the new page did not result in a significant increase in conversions, and we turned to consider whether national factors might affect conversions.

 Half of the population received the old_page and half of the population received the new_page.